DaveCrown/vmware-kb79248/README.md

 >- Mucking with sts signing certs can break your environment.
 Have backups and snapshots before begin.
 >- You're running code downloaded from the Internet, read the code first to get that warm and fuzzy feeling.
 >- Until I can get vmware support to fix the `fixsts.sh` script, I patch the script to include a check that the `VCENTER_PASSWORD` environment variable set on the VCSA.
 This is done temporarily by either pulling it from the env var on your workstation or Ansible Tower server, or prompting you for it.
 I don't claim this script as my own, its from VMware.
->- Tower or locally, the `administrator@vsphere.local` is passed around and unset in an environment variable.
+>- Whether the play is locally or from Tower, the `administrator@vsphere.local` is passed around and unset in an environment variable.
 There is a possibility of it getting leaked.
 While this is standard operating procedure for Tower, you need to be aware of this.
 >- I'm suggesting you generate and copy ssh keys to your vc.
 Understand the risks and mitigation before you do this.
 >- Beyond this point, there be dragons.
 Proceed at your own risk.
 >#### Notes